 top of page

-I'm a behavioral ecologist interested in individual differences in behavior and cognition in wild animals.
+We are interested in understanding individual differences in behavior, cognition and physiology in wild animals.
 Heritable trait variation is required for natural selection and anthropogenic change is rapidly altering which traits increase survival and reproductive fitness.
-By focusing on consistent individual differences I hope to facilitate strategies for coping with changes in species behavior and ecology resulting from the altered selection pressures in our human-dominated world.
-I believe it is important to measure animal behaviors in the physical and social contexts in which they evolved, so I focus my research on animal groups in the field.
-This often requires creative measures to modify behavioral tests developed for lab subjects.
+We quantify consistent individual differences across populations and species, while also developing interventions to facilitate the ability of individuals to cope with altered selection pressures in our human-dominated world.
+We measure animal behaviors in the field, within the physical and social contexts in which they evolved, by developing creative methods to modify behavioral tests developed for lab subjects.
+We tend to focus on birds (because they are the best), but are open to answering these questions in any study system.
+We are located at Auburn University College of Forestry, Wildlife and Environment ...
+War Eagle!

 © Corina Logan